 Only three bowlers have ever taken more first-class wickets than Middlesex and England's JT "Old Jack" Hearne, who was born today.
 A fast-medium bowler with a textbook action, he took 3061 wickets in all.
 Three of them gave him England's first hat-trick against Australia, at Headingley in 1899, and it was a seriously illustrious trio: Clem Hill, Syd Gregory and Monty Noble.
 Three of his cousins and two of his brothers played for Kent, while Young Jack Hearne - who was said to be a distant cousin - also played for England.
 Old Jack died in Buckinghamshire in 1944.

 Birth of the youngest of the famous Pakistani Mohammad brothers.
 Sadiq Mohammad was a wristy left-hand opener with a full complement of strokes all round the wicket.
-He was generally a dasher, but one of Sadiq's finest innings owed more to restraint - a six-hour 97 on a dodgy Headingley wicket in 1978.
+He was generally a dasher, but one of his finest innings owed more to restraint - a six-hour 97 on a dodgy Headingley wicket in 1978.
 He also made 69 and 37 on his debut, against New Zealand in Karachi in 1969-70, when, for the only time in a Test, he opened with his brother Hanif.
 Along with Zaheer Abbas, the stocky Sadiq also gave great service to Gloucestershire.

 In the 11 Tests he got to play, many as an injury replacement for Matthew Hayden or Justin Langer, Phil Jaques, born today, averaged 47 and scored three hundreds, the best being 150 against Sri Lanka in Hobart in 2007.
 Persistent back trouble cut short his Test career, though he remained a domestic giant.
 In 2012, Jaques announced his retirement from Australian first-class cricket to continue his career with Yorkshire, whom he helped win promotion to Division One for the second time.

 Cricket Australia thought so highly of fast bowler James Pattinson, born today, that they gave him a central contract in 2011 and picked him for the tour of Sri Lanka when he had only played six first-class matches.
 Pattinson only made his Test debut against New Zealand in Brisbane later that year, but the talent was evident when he took 5 for 27 in the second innings.
 He took two more five-fors in his next nine Tests, though, like many modern fast bowlers, he was in and out of the side due to injuries.
 On Australia's 2012-13 tour of India, Pattinson was one of four players axed from the Mohali Test for disciplinary reasons.
+Injuries continued to plague him - especially a recurring shin problem - but he managed to play a full series against West Indies at home in 2015-16 in which he took 13 wickets.

 Some debut for Cambridge University's Hubert Doggart, who made 215 against Lancashire at Fenner's in his maiden first-class innings.
 Doggart went on to play twice for England against West Indies two years later, while still captain of Cambridge, but with less success, and he was dropped after England's infamous Lord's defeat in 1950.

 Birth of Bert Hopkins, Australia's gentle, slow-medium swing bowler.
 His first Test wickets were a distinguished pair: CB Fry and Ranjitsinhji, when Hopkins surprisingly opened the bowling at Lord's in 1902 and reduced England to 0 for 2.
 He didn't take another wicket in the series, though.
 Hopkins could bat too, and often opened for his state, New South Wales.
-It's a good thing he did, as in a quarter of his 20 Tests, Hopkins did not get a bowl at all.
+It's a good thing he did, because in a quarter of his 20 Tests, he did not get a bowl at all.

 © ESPN Sports Media Ltd.